St Helens and Knowsley Teaching Hospitals NHS Trust

 In 2012 the trust's bid for NHS Foundation Trust status was escalated for Department of Health scrutiny, after a series of issues.

-The trust is the lead employer for junior doctors in the North West of England, holding contracts for around 5,500 doctors in training.
+The trust was the lead employer for junior doctors in the North West of England, holding contracts for around 5,500 doctors in training.
 In November 2020 it set up the North West Doctors in Training Collaborative Staff Bank, enabling hospitals to broadcast shifts they have been unable to fill and minimise the administrative burden of using temporary staff, and enabling junior doctors who pick up additional shifts to receive their pay via their normal payroll service.

 PFI

 The trust has a substantial Private Finance Initiative contract.
 Innisfree Ltd, Vinci SA.
 Medirest and GE are the partners.
 The 35 year PFI contract is delivered by NewHospitals, a Special Purpose Company formed by Taylor Woodrow and Innisfree.

 Primary care

 The trust took over Marshalls Cross Medical Centre in 2017 and planned to take over five more general practices in St Helens in 2019.